aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/add/_index.md

 ---
-title: "Add Paragraph to Document"
+title: "Add"
+second_title: "Paragraphs in a Document"
 type: docs
 url: /paragraphs/add/
 aliases: [/add-paragraph-to-document/]
-weight: 30
+weight: 10
 ---

 This REST API allows you to add a paragraph to a document.
 The API returns added paragraph data in XML/JSON format.
 The request parameters are the following: